 Within traditional PR campaigns, the AIDA marketing model is often used to support the full user journey.
 But this is much more difficult to measure.
 With the evolution of Digital PR, we can again adapt this model to accurately measure the effectiveness of campaigns, the impact on SEO goals and the revenue generated from multi-channels.

-Usually, digital PR campaigns focus on the top-of-the-funnel activity and directly relate to the “awareness” and “interest” stages of AIDA.
-It’s worth noting that digital PR is mainly off-site and therefore cannot be associated with the whole AIDA funnel.
+Usually, digital PR campaigns focus on the top-of-the-funnel activity and directly relate to the “awareness” and “interest” stages.
+It’s worth noting that digital PR is mainly off-site and therefore cannot be associated with the whole funnel.
 Digital PR can help to boost brand awareness and stimulate users to pass through the funnel with the assistance of other channels.
 Good link building strategies should act to build meaningful referral traffic further down the funnel as well as links for SEO purposes.

 In order to create a digital PR campaign to help deliver higher return-on-investment (ROI), it’s important to truly understand what the end-user looks like for the brand.
 This will also benefit the delivery of online campaigns that target the end-users motivations and challenges.
 Angles to expose through link building campaigns to align with the AIDA funnel could involve seasonal roundups, product reviews, product benefits and traits to create the desire of the brand being discussed.
 If you’d like to find out more about tangible tips and advice for your digital PR campaign, view Laura Hampton’s webinar here.